 Maggie bursts out “Of course it is!” and starts to cry.

 What is going on?
 Oliver grew up middle class and therefore anticipates a lifetime of travel with his future spouse, of which the honeymoon is only one journey.
-Maggie grew up in a community where virtually everyone was flat on their uppers.
+Maggie grew up in a community where virtually everyone was on their uppers.
 For her, a honeymoon is the only trip a couple would take, the sole travel memory they would share between themselves and with their children and grandchildren for 50 years to come.
 For her the choice was thus fraught with fear that she and Oliver’s one and only venture into the wider world would be less than perfect.

 Another couple, Alphonse and Pat, generally get along well until something in their household breaks and a long-running feud comes to the surface.
 When the dishwasher floods the floor, for example, Alphonse digs out the service manual and his tool kit and commences to tinker with it over a few days until its function is restored.
 Pat simmers with anger at the days without a dishwasher and the grimy tools and grease stains on the kitchen floor.
 Alphonse is bitter that Pat doesn’t seem to admire how handy he is at fixing things around the house.